What is COVID-19?

 Who is most at risk of becoming seriously ill?

-People with pre-existing conditions such as diabetes, cancer, heart disease, chronic lung disease, compromised immune systems and increasing age, especially those over 65 years old.
+Largely it is people who are unvaccinated.
+Also people with pre-existing conditions such as diabetes, cancer, heart disease, chronic lung disease, compromised immune systems and increasing age, especially those over 65 years old are at risk of becoming seriously ill as well.
 If you are ill with COVID-19, watch for the warning signs of severe illness and call your primary care doctor or go to an emergency room if you develop:

 How is it transmitted?

 It takes from two up to 14 days from being exposed to the virus before sickness sets in.
 People who are infected but do not have symptoms can also spread the virus to others.

 What can I do to prevent getting COVID-19?

 Get the COVID-19 vaccination, any of the three available vaccines is the best way to prevent this disease.
 Learn more about them.
 Also, continue to take these precautions: